18 MarGreen Infrastructure Solutions and Benefits

 These structural objects are essentially rain gardens with vertical walls and open or closed bottoms.
 They contain plants or trees and collect runoff from the streets and sidewalks.

 These engineered hardscapes infiltrate rainwater where it falls and are ideal for use in municipal areas where flooding is a problem.
-Grassy pavers are open pavers installed in a grid system which protect the roots while reducing storm water runoff.
+Grassy pavers are open pavers installed in a grid system that protects roots and reduces storm water runoff.
 Both permeable pavements are structural solutions.

 Green Streets and Green Parking

-Bioswales, permeable pavers and planter boxes can all be integrated together to capture stormwater in streets and parking lots.
+Install bioswales, permeable pavers and planter boxes to capture stormwater in streets and parking lots.
 Green streets and green parking reduce the urban island heat effect and creates a more pleasant walking environment.

-These roofs are covered in vegetation and allow infiltration and evapotranspiration of stored water.
+Vegetated roofs allow infiltration and evapotranspiration of stored water.
 This practice can reduce the temperature of the roof and the surrounding air by as much as ten degrees.

 This structural practice creates a vegetative buffer that protects rivers, streams or lakes from the impact of nearby populated land.
 It also prevents shore erosion, therefore improving water quality.

 Trees reduce and slow stormwater as rain falls on leaves and branches.
 Municipalities create tree canopies as a structural solution that reduces the urban heat effects.
-Planting trees also restores the benefits that were removed when the area was developed.
+Planting trees also restores some nutritional benefits that were lost when the area was developed.

 This non-structural strategy leaves natural areas undeveloped for recreational opportunities for residents and nature based stormwater runoff management.

 This hybrid technique enhances bulkheads with ecologically beneficial alternatives such as oyster beds or wetland plantings.
-Products such as coconut fiber logs are installed parallel to the shore to create a living breakwater that dissipates break wave action and filters out pollution.
+Install coconut fiber logs parallel to the shore to create a living breakwater that dissipates break wave action and filters out pollution.
 These nature-based solutions ultimately protect the shoreline from erosion.

 Enhanced revetments are a hybrid solution that incorporates a geotextile fabric base on a slope with rip rap rock to reduce wave action and erosion.